engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 **Exercise**

-The function :code:`printDoubled` takes in a vector of :code:`int`s and prints out 2 times the value of each element (there is no return value).
+The function :code:`printDoubled` takes in a vector of :code:`int` values and prints out 2 times the value of each element (there is no return value).
 Complete the implementation of the :code:`printDoubled` function.

 .. raw:: html